gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 ## Is there an echo in here?

 You may notice similarities between this algorithm and the Merge Sort algorithm described above.
 If so, that's great!
 The Merge Sort and Binary Search algorithms are excellent models for a large number of divide-and-conquer algorithms.
-Due to this fact, it is recommended to spend more time understanding Merge Sort and Binary Search than any other divide-and-conquer algorithms.
+While it is not necessary to memorize these algorithms, we do recommend prioritizing thoroughly understanding how the Merge Sort and Binary Search algorithms work over any other divide-and-conquer algorithms.

 ### !end-callout